Identity Statement: Spiritual sojourners enthusiastically working to build a better world

 Why is the church so small?

-In our 103-year history, Emmanuel has gone through many changes.
+In our 100+ year history, Emmanuel has gone through many changes.
 Originally, Emmanuel had a large church building and years ago was a thriving, inner-city neighborhood church.
-Four years ago, the church building was closed for economic reasons.
+In 2004, the church building was closed for economic reasons.
 At that time, some members chose to attend churches closer to their homes.
-The pastor and a small group of original members were interested in doing a restart at a new location that would be a reflection of the philosophy of the larger United Church of Christ: an open and affirming congregation with a progressive theology, engaged with the social issues of the day.
+The pastor and a small group of original members were interested in doing a restart at a new location that would be a reflection of the philosophy of the larger United Church of Christ: an open and affirming congregation with a progressive theology, engaged with the social justice issues of the day.

 What does being an “open and affirming” congregation mean?